electron/website/docs/latest/development/creating-api.md

----
-title: "Creating a New Electron Browser Module"
-description: "Welcome to the Electron API guide!
-If you are unfamiliar with creating a new Electron API module within the browser directory, this guide serves as a checklist for some of the necessary steps that you will need to implement."
-slug: creating-api
-hide_title: false
----

 # Creating a New Electron Browser Module

 Welcome to the Electron API guide!
 If you are unfamiliar with creating a new Electron API module within the [`browser`](https://github.com/electron/electron/tree/main/shell/browser) directory, this guide serves as a checklist for some of the necessary steps that you will need to implement.